About Lightbox ads specifications

 This feature is available only if you have a location extension associated with the selected campaign.
 Your starting address is what the map will center on, and is typically your business location.
 Learn more about showing local business info with location extensions.

-Theme: Dark or light visual theme
+Theme: Choose a dark or light visual theme.

 Accent color: Use the color picker or enter a color hex code to select the accent color of branded elements.